rserrano169/HungryHungryHippolyta/README.md

-# Hungry Hungry Hippolyta
+# Hungry Hungry Hippolyta!
+## Gameplay inspired by the true game "Pacman".
-## (inspired by the game "Pacman", and the title of the game "Hungry Hungry Hippos")
+## Title inspired by the true game "Hungry Hungry Hippos".